FoalTS/foal/docs/tutorials/mongodb-todo-list/6-validation-and-sanitization.md

 Currently inputs received by the server are not checked.
 Everyone could send anything when requesting `POST /api/todos`.
 That's why client inputs cannot be trusted.

-You will use the `ValidateBody` and `ValidateParams` hooks to validate and sanitize incoming data.
+You will use the `ValidateBody` and `ValidatePathParam` hooks to validate and sanitize incoming data.

 A *hook* is a decorator that is attached to a route handler (a controller method).
 It is executed before the method and is therefore particularly suitable for validation or access control.

-The `ValidateBody` and `ValidateParams` check respectively the `body` and `params` properties of the request object.
+The `ValidateBody` and `ValidatePathParam` check respectively the `body` and `params` properties of the request object.
 They take a schema as unique argument.

 > FoalTS uses [Ajv](https://github.com/epoberezkin/ajv), a fast JSON Schema validator, to define its schemas.